miccheng/test-automation-workshop/README.md

 ### Dev Containers

-If you'd like to setup the project with dev containers on your vscode ide, please install the vscode extension called Dev Containers from the [marketplace](./docs/images/dev_containers_marketplace_extension.png)
+If you'd like to setup the project with dev containers on your vscode ide, please install the vscode extension called Dev Containers from the [VS code marketplace](./docs/images/dev_containers_marketplace_extension.png)

 If you'd like to use Dev Containers instead of codespaces, please follow the instructions [here]()